03:10 PM to 04:36 PM

 Click the 'Play' button to read out loud this webpage content

-It is believed that Goddess Chamundeeswari was bestowed with several weapons to kill the demon Mahishasura.
-The weapons were of no use when the Goddess killed the demon and hence they were worshipped separately.
-Also, the history of the ceremony penetrates into the Hindu Epic, Mahabharata.
-It is believed that King Arjuna, worshipped his weapons on this day, which he kept hidden in a Vani tree during his exile period of 13 years.
-He was a renowned Pandava king and was highly dexterous in archery.This ritual enabled him to get the blessings of Goddess Durga, which helped him to succeed in the war against Kauravas.
+It is believed that Goddess Chamundeeswari received several weapons to kill the demon Mahishasura.
+The weapons were of no use once the Goddess killed the demon and hence they were worshipped separately.
+The importance of the ceremony is underscored in the Hindu Epic, Mahabharata.
+It is believed that Arjuna worshipped his weapons on this day.
+They had been kept hidden in a Vani tree during his exile period of 13 years.
+He was a renowned Pandava king and was highly dextrous in archery.This ritual enabled him to get the blessings of Goddess Durga, which helped him to succeed in the war against Kauravas.

 The Pooja mainly involves the worship of weapons and implements.
-Hence, special pooja is offered to Goddess Saraswati in every house, office, and shop.
-People worship all sorts of weapons used in their profession.
-All the weapons are decorated with sandalwood paste, vermilion, and sacred ash.
-The day also involves Vahana (Vehicle) Pooja, when one’s vehicle including cycle, bike, car, truck etc. is thoroughly cleaned, painted or polished and decorated the same way as weapons.
-At the end of the ritual, a huge white pumpkin, coconut, and lime, decorated with vermilion and turmeric are smashed in front of the office/shop/house/vehicle.
+Hence, special pooja is offered to Goddess Saraswati in every house, office and shop.
+People worship all sorts of tools or implements used in their profession.
+All the tools are decorated with sandalwood paste, vermilion, and sacred ash.
+The day also involves Vahana (Vehicle) Pooja, when one’s vehicle including cycle, bike, car, truck etc., is thoroughly cleaned, painted or polished and decorated the same way as weapons.
+At the end of the ritual, a huge white pumpkin, coconut, and lime, decorated with vermilion and turmeric, are smashed in front of the office/shop/house/vehicle.
 This is believed to ward off all evil forces surrounding you.

 The sacred scriptures prescribe fire ceremony, Abishekam (hydration ceremony), Pooja/Archana (Light and Sound ceremony), Yantra and Mantra (special sounds) as the ways to offer your prayer to the divine.
 Out of these, fire ceremony is the most evolved spiritual technology on earth to connect with the divine beings.
 Participate in the remedial services to clear your karma and receive the blessings.